 Virginia requires drivers caught without insurance to file an SR-22, which is a document proving financial responsibility, for three years following the infraction.
 Insurance companies file this form to prove that the driver is meeting financial responsibility requirements, and if the insurance policy is canceled, the insurance company will file another form informing the authorities of the lapse.

 Buying Car Insurance in Virginia

-Virginia car insurance rates are among the lowest in the nation according to an Insure.com study of 2015 auto insurance rates, ranking at number 43 in the nation.
-The average annual rate based on the study sample was $1008, less than half of what drivers pay in the most expensive state, Michigan.
+Virginia car insurance rates are among the lowest in the nation according to an Insure.com study in 2017 of auto insurance rates, ranking at number 44 in the nation.
+The average annual rate based on the study sample was $1040, less than half of what drivers pay in the most expensive state, Michigan.